Zihang97/Cloud-Native-Data-Analysis-Platform/README.md

 ## 1. Vision and Goals Of The Project:

-Self Service Cloud-Native Data Analysis Platform (referred as “Piggy Platform” from now on) is a platform for arbitrary end-users to manipulate and analyze cloud data quickly and efficiently.
+Self Service Cloud-Native Data Analysis Platform (referred as “Piggy Platform” from now on) is a platform for data scientists to ingest and analyze cloud data quickly and efficiently.

 Goals:
 - Providing a platform for modern ETL (Extract/Transform/Load) pipeline